CaseySMiller/CaseySMiller/README.md

 ## Introduction

 > I'm a full-stack, freelance web developer specializing in MERN/SERN and JamStack.
 I'm also a tech educator for a Full Stack Development boot-camp.
 I enjoy building new and interesting applications and expanding my skillset to fit whatever project I am working on.
 I also love teaching and seeing my students grow as developers.
+>
+> I am constantly immersed in coding on a daily basis and I love this world.
+This may not show on my activity graph because due to the nature of my job I spend most of my time helping others with their own repos so I am not able to make nearly as many of my own commits as I would like.

 ## Skills